 - Makes the case to a non-expert.
 While we try to have your proposal reviewed by a Google expert in your field, it will also be read by non-experts, so please make at least the motivation and outcomes broadly accessible.

 As a final note, please try to find a sponsor inside Google and ask them to provide feedback on your proposal before you submit it.
 While having a strong internal sponsor is not a requirement for funding, it can definitely help.
 With or without a sponsor, following the recommendations above will likely improve the quality of your proposal.
 For more details on how to identify and approach potential sponsors, please see our program FAQs.
-The Research Awards program team wil not be able to help connect you to potential sponsors before you submit a proposal, but all funded projects will be assigned a sponsor.
+The Faculty Research Awards program team will not be able to help connect you to potential sponsors before you submit a proposal, but all funded projects will be assigned a sponsor by the review committee.

 Thanks for reading.
 We're looking forward to your proposal!